matthiaskoster/automateBoringstuffPython/README.md

 # automateBoringstuffPython
 Automate the Boring Stuff With Python Practice and Project Repository

-They may not be correct or the simplest Pythonic way, but these are the solutions I found for the projects and practices for the "Automate the Boring Stuff with Python" by @asweigart
+They may not be correct or the simplest Pythonic way, but these are the solutions I found for the projects and practices for the "Automate the Boring Stuff with Python" by Al Sweigart[GitHub](https://github.com/asweigart)